 This isn’t a step you can accomplish overnight, but it’s one of the most essential on this list.

-Parents are a child’s first and best role models, so take time to repair your own confidence if it’s damaged.
-Don’t make negative comments about yourself in your child’s presence, and don’t hesitate to seek professional help if you think it could benefit you—and, by extension, your child.
+Parents are a child’s first and best role models, so take time to repair your own confidence if needed.
+Start by making positive comments about yourself and others in your child’s presence.

 Teachers, too, should avoid self-criticism and model confidence in front of their students.